 or use the form below.

-Martin LLC is the largest workers' compensation firm in Pennsylvania exclusively representing the injured worker.
+Martin Law is the largest workers' compensation firm in Pennsylvania exclusively representing the injured worker.
 We invite you to contact our experienced attorneys at 888-229-6467 for a free consultation — before it's too late!

 Workers' Compensation Death Benefits

 In addition to workers' compensation benefits for workers for their job-related injuries and illnesses, if such maladies ultimately result in death, certain survivors have the right to receive death benefits through their states' workers' compensation systems.
-If you are the family member or dependent of an employee who died from an injury or sickness incurred in the course of his or her employment, a workers' compensation attorney at Martin LLC in Philadelphia, Pennsylvania, can advise you about workers' compensation death benefits.
+If you are the family member or dependent of an employee who died from an injury or sickness incurred in the course of his or her employment, a workers' compensation attorney at Martin Law in Philadelphia, Pennsylvania, can advise you about workers' compensation death benefits.

 The right to workers' compensation death benefits is usually created by state law and details of the program vary among the states.
 Therefore, it is crucial to understand the law in your particular jurisdiction.
 This article will summarize the typical features of death benefits in most states.